JetBrains/Qodana/topics/space-automation.md

 <var name="Space-filter" value="https://www.jetbrains.com/help/space/run-a-job-on-event-trigger.html#filter-by-branch"/>
 <var name="Space-creview" value="https://www.jetbrains.com/help/space/automation-dsl.html#codereviewopened"/>

+<link-summary>This section explains how you can configure and run %instance% Docker images within Space Automation jobs.</link-summary>

 [Space Automation](https://www.jetbrains.com/help/space/automation-concepts.html) is a CI/CD tool that helps you automate development workflows in the JetBrains Space environment.
 This section explains how you can configure and run %instance% [Docker images](docker-images.md) within Space Automation jobs.

 ## Prepare your project

+<link-summary>Assuming that your JetBrains Space account already has a project and a repository, in the project root
+create the .space.kts file.</link-summary>

 Assuming that your JetBrains Space account already has [a project](%Space-cr-project%) and [a repository](%Space-repo%), in the project root create the [`.space.kts`](%Space-config%) file.
 This file will contain configuration scripts written in [Kotlin](https://kotlinlang.org/) and mentioned in this section.

 ## Basic configuration

+<link-summary>This section shows the basic configuration script for running %instance% in JetBrains Automation jobs.</link-summary>

 This is the basic configuration script for running %instance% in JetBrains Automation jobs.